Agamemnon's council

 only survivor of 12 brothers.
 How hard it must be to be a son of Nestor, is shown in

 the picture of his brave son Antilochos (the first to kill a man, Il 4.457).
-It is almost ensured that
+It is almost ensured that the latter

 will get himself killed in his drive to prove himself.
 Antilochos is one explanation of